 Task 2 Indicative content Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.
 The indicative content that follows is not prescriptive.
 Answers may cover some/all of the indicative content but should be rewarded for other relevant examples.
-In their online forms, candidates should: say whether or not they agree with the proposal, e.g. agree because of animal cruelty, disagree because of freedom of choice, not sure because can see both sides give detailed reasons to support their views, e.g. vegetarianism is becoming more popular, examples of cruelty in food production, wrong to dictate people's dietary choices.
+In their feedback, candidates should: describe their experience of the course, e.g. inspiring teachers, interesting topics, class sizes too large give their ideas for future developments, e.g. smaller class sizes, better-equipped classrooms, more technology/online learning.
 (15 marks)